Bixal/uswds-screener-prototyping-tool/README.md

 ### Getting started

-1. If you don't have one, create a GitHub account.
+1. If you don't have one, [create a GitHub account](https://github.com/signup).
-1. On the repo homepage, press the `Use this template` button.
+1. On the [Code tab](/), press the `Use this template` button.
 1. Finish creating your copy of the repo.

 ### Going live using GitHub Pages

 GitHub Pages will compile and host your site automatically.
-You just need to enable the feature.
-Do this first so you can see your changes in the browser without having to run the site locally.
+Enable this feature first so you can see your changes in the browser without having to run the site locally.

 1. Go to the `Settings` tab.
 1. Go to `Pages` in the side navigation.